k-box/k-box/docs/user/en/getting-started.md

 ![Main page](./img/main-page.png)

-You can access the left-hand navigation menu where documents are categorized:
+You can access the left-hand navigation menu where files are categorized:

 ![Left navigation menu](./img/left-nav-menu.png)